 Loss Of Muscle Mass

 Muscle tissue burns more calories than fat tissue, so losing muscle mass will decrease your resting metabolic rate.
-As you age, your body tends to lose muscle tissue and gains fat.
-This is partly because your body’s hormonal profile changes with age.
+As you age, your body naturally tends to lose muscle tissue and gains fat.
+This might be partly because your body’s hormonal profile changes with age.
 The growth hormone that helps build muscle is produced in greater amounts during your childhood years when you are growing rapidly.
 As you age it declines steadily and eventually reaches very low levels which causes loss of muscle tissue (13).